Securities and Exchange Commission (Nigeria): 2000-2010 capital market boom and bust

 During the first half of the 2000s, the Central Bank of Nigeria instituted reforms that led to a reduction in the number of banks but a great increase in their size.
 This and other factors led to a surge in equity market capitalization on the NSE, peaking in March 2008 at US$100 billion, over 60% of which was owned by the banks.

 When Musa Al-Faki, a stockbroker, was installed Director General in 2004, many thought his appointment had been engineered by Ndi Okereke-Onyiuke, head of the Nigerian Stock Exchange.
 If so, this may have undermined the authority of the SEC as a supervisor during a period of rampant speculation.

-The global financial crisis that began in 2008 caused a severe crisis among Nigerian banks, with several forced to close.
+The 2008 financial crisis caused a severe crisis among Nigerian banks, with several forced to close.
 After the Central Bank had audited the banks in 2009, the SEC started legal proceedings at the Investments and Securities Tribunal against about 260 individuals and entities, alleging that they were involved in abuse such as insider dealing and share price manipulation.
 The commission also instituted various reforms including improving regulations so as to encourage development of the bond market, promoting collective investment schemes and reviewing the 2003 Corporate Governance Code.

 SEC Director General Al-Faki resigned in April 2009 amid criticism of the SEC role in a share-manipulation scandal involving the African Petroleum stock.
 He was eventually replaced by Arunma Oteh, who became Director General in January 2010.
 In August 2010 Oteh dismissed Okereke-Onyiuke from the stock exchange.

 The President of the Stock Exchange, Alhaji Aliko Dangote, was also dismissed.

 In September 2010 it was reported that the SEC was considering converting the stock exchange to a private company rather than a mutually owned enterprise.
 The SEC said its actions were due to problems at the stock exchange that included "inadequate oversight...ongoing litigation, allegations of financial mismanagement, governance challenges".